Contemplate

 Samivel, Sophie Cuenot (2025)

-A native of Chamonix, Sophie Cuenot was a journalist at Radio France before dedicating herself to writing.
-She has already published four books, including The Chamonix Novel, recently reissued, and her latest, Samivel.
-Behind this pseudonym hides Paul Gayet-Tancrède, a multifaceted artist (draftsman, watercolorist, writer, photographer) and a pioneer of alpine ecology, who, in his work, celebrated the mountains to campaign for their protection.
-This richly illustrated biography tells the story of a free, committed, and visionary man.
-A luminous read and a welcome source of inspiration.
+A Chamonix native, Sophie Cuenot was a journalist for Radio France before devoting herself to writing.
+She has already published four works, including The Chamonix Novel (recently reissued), and her latest, Samivel.
+Behind this pseudonym lies Paul GayetTancrède — a multitalented artist (illustrator, watercolourist, writer, photographer) and a pioneering voice of alpine ecology who celebrated the mountains in order to protect them.
+This richly illustrated biography paints the portrait of a freespirited, committed, and farsighted man — a luminous read and an enduring source of inspiration.

 To find these books and many other works about the mountains: